TV Excelsior: History

 In 1967, even though the broadcaster had a lot of debt, its new studio was opened in the São Paulo neighborhood of Vila Guilherme.
 The complex consisted of 12 studios, had 40 vehicles and more than five hundred employees worked on it.
 The Brazilian Television System (SBT) studios started to operate there later.

-In its new studios, Excelsior produced Morro dos Ventos Uivantes, with scenes from the 19th century and adaptation by Lauro César Muniz, and O tempo eo vento, text by Érico Veríssimo adapted by Teixeira Filho and directed by Dionísio Azevedo.
+In its new studios, TV Excelsior produced Morro dos Ventos Uivantes, with scenes from the 19th century and adaptation by Lauro César Muniz, and O tempo eo vento, text by Érico Veríssimo adapted by Teixeira Filho and directed by Dionísio Azevedo.
 The latter was the final representative of a set of soap operas that the broadcaster presented at 21: 30h.

-In 1968, financial problems escalated and many artists, in the face of constant wage delays, were transferred to other broadcasters.
+In 1968, financial problems escalated and many actors and directors, in the face of constant wage delays, were transferred to other broadcasters.
 Excelsior then began broadcasting a large number of North American serial films, while censorship continued to pursue its soap operas.
 With the enactment of Institutional Act No. 5, on December 13, 1968, the broadcaster took down the vanguard newspaper, as the pressures of censorship prevented the presentation of the type of reports that had, until then, characterized the program.

-In 1969, the station produced the soap opera Sangue do meu sangue, by Vicente Sesso, directed by Sérgio Brito.
+In 1969, the station produced the soap opera "Sangue do meu sangue", by Vicente Sesso, directed by Sérgio Brito.
 The cast included Francisco Cuoco, Fernanda Montenegro, Tônia Carreiro, Nicete Bruno, Henrique Martins, Nívea Maria, Armando Bogus, Mauro Mendonça and Rodolfo Mayer, among others.

 The production of telenovelas, which had been one of the biggest brands of TV Excelsior (in 1963 the broadcaster broadcast three telenovelas; in 1964 it presented ten; and in 1965 it went to 17), from 1966 it started to decline.
 In 1969, the broadcaster presented only five productions of the genre.

 In August 1969, a gale destroyed the tower of the Rio station, located in Sumaré.
 Amid a chaotic debt and layoff situation, the broadcaster's shares were repurchased by Wallace Simonsen.
 The Vila Guilherme property, where the studios were located, remained with Otávio Frias and Carlos Caldeiras.

 The station's situation continued to worsen and Simonsen ended up selling his shares again.
 The buyer was Dorival Masci de Abreu, owner of Rádio Marconi, but Excelsior employees pushed for the deal to be undone and the shares returned to Simonsen.

-On September 28, 1970, the rights of the broadcaster were revoked and, on October 1 of the same year, Ferreria Nieto invaded the studio. the National Telecommunications Department (Dentel) definitively ended the activities of TV Excelsior.
-The reasons given were disrespect for the rules of the Telecommunications Code, financial insolvency and late payment of labor commitments.